claydegruchy/wfc-procedural-generator/README.md

 A wave form collapse based map generator

 # How
-Theripper is a genius, I'm not modifying that part of the logic.
 If you want to learn more about WFC check this out https://github.com/mxgmn/WaveFunctionCollapse

 # Making packs
 Packs need to be created in two locations